 Step 2: Apply to and Get Accepted at the University of Choice

-Although this isn’t seen as eligibility criteria, to get a bursary with ISFAP, you will first need to be accepted by a university that is within ISFAP’s network.
+Although this isn’t seen as eligibility criterion, to get a bursary with ISFAP, you will first need to be accepted by a university that is within ISFAP’s network.

 This means you’ll have to pay a registration fee at this university and complete any other processes necessary to get funded.